 Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

-Search is no longer a string-matching problem.
-A query for "wireless headphones" on a product search engine is not just about finding items containing those two words — it is about surfacing the best result based on semantic relevance, product quality, user preferences, and real-time availability.
-The gap between BM25 keyword matching and what users actually expect has forced a complete rethinking of search architecture.
+Search stopped being a string-matching problem a while ago.
+When someone types "wireless headphones" into a product search engine, they expect more than items containing those two words.
+They want the best result given semantic relevance, product quality, user preferences, and availability.
+The gap between what BM25 returns and what users actually want has changed how search systems get built.

-This post walks through the anatomy of a modern search ranking stack: a multi-stage pipeline that combines sparse lexical retrieval, dense semantic embeddings, reciprocal rank fusion, cross-encoder reranking, and LLM-powered listwise ranking.
-I built a working demo that benchmarks each stage on the Amazon ESCI product search dataset — proving the value of every layer with real numbers.
+This post walks through a modern search ranking stack: a multi-stage pipeline combining sparse lexical retrieval, dense semantic embeddings, reciprocal rank fusion, cross-encoder reranking, and LLM listwise ranking.
+I built a working demo that benchmarks each stage on the Amazon ESCI product search dataset, so every layer's contribution shows up in real numbers.